nvibert/vCoders-Bash-Shell-Scripting/lessons/LogAnalysisViaShellCmds.md

 […]
 ```

 The script is starting to take form, but wait!
 The output is wrong: the 2nd file name is just the same as the first!
-Can you spot what os wrong ?
+Can you spot what is wrong ?

 We actually used "Remove matching prefix pattern" (`##`) instead of "Remove matching suffix pattern" (`%%`)!
 It's hard to remember which is which.
 The trick I use is this mnemonic: the `#` is typically at the beginning of a line because it's the beginning of a comment, and the `%` is usually after a number to mean percentage.
 If you find a better mnemonic, let me know.
 Anyway, let's replace the `##` with `%%`, and try again: